 - Ice cream

-If you can’t consume high-calcium foods in large quantities, consider taking calcium supplements instead.
+Consider taking calcium supplements if you can’t consume high-calcium foods in large quantities.
 Consult a doctor about the appropriate daily dosage.

 Consequences of calcium deficiency during pregnancy

-During pregnancy, you need to ensure that your calcium intake is absorbed efficiently.
-Some factors that can inhibit absorption include excessive consumption of caffeine, lack of exercise, or the presence of harmful substances in the body.
+During pregnancy, you must ensure that your calcium intake is absorbed efficiently.
+Some factors that inhibit absorption include excessive consumption of caffeine, lack of exercise, or the presence of harmful substances in the body.

 Calcium deficiency during pregnancy can lead to the following health problems: